top of page

 What Makes Orange-Fed Wagyu So Unique?

 Unlike conventional Wagyu programs, Sir Harry Wagyu integrates fresh Australian oranges—or citrus pulp—into the cattle’s diet.
-This isn’t just a novelty: around 20% of their daily feed is citrus pulp, expertly blended with grains like wheat, barley, and corn.
-This special diet:
+This isn’t just a novelty.
+Around 20% of their daily feed consists of citrus pulp, expertly blended with grains like wheat, barley, and corn.

-• Enhances flavor & tenderness: The citrus lowers the fat’s melting point, giving the meat a delicate texture and subtle sweet aroma.
+• Enhances flavor & tenderness: The citrus lowers the fat’s melting point.
+It gives the meat a delicate texture and a subtle sweet aroma.

-• Boosts nutritional quality: It increases monounsaturated fats and antioxidants like α-tocopherol (vitamin E), supporting cattle health and potentially ours.
+• Boosts nutritional quality: It increases monounsaturated fats and antioxidants like α-tocopherol (vitamin E), supporting the health of the cattle and potentially ours.

 • Yields higher marbling: The result is a rich, buttery marbled steak that melts in your mouth—the hallmark of top-tier Wagyu.